vengi-voxel/vengi/docs/voxconvert/Index.md

 If you dislike the tool, found a bug or need a feature, please let us know.

+# OSX

+Open the dmg and go e.g. to `vengi-voxconvert.app` - use **Show Package Contents** to see the binaries in the app.
+Go to `Contents/MacOS` and copy the contained files into a new folder.

+Use Shift+Open for running the cli - otherwise it will exit immediately.

 # Further reading

 * [Usage](Usage.md)